 - Egg Retrieval: A minor surgical procedure using light anesthesia in which a doctor obtains eggs from the follicles of the ovaries.

 - Donor Insemination: A gynecologist places sperm directly inside the vagina at the cervix or inside the uterus (called Intrauterine Insemination or IUI).
 Donor insemination was previously called Artificial Insemination.

 - Embryo Development: When the sperm successfully fertilizes the egg, an embryo forms and begins to grow.
 When the embryo is 2 to 3 days old it is at the ‘cleavage stage’; at 5 to 6 days old, it is called a ‘blastocyst’.

 - Intra-Cytoplasmic Sperm Injection (ICSI): A single sperm is injected into an egg to trigger fertilization.
 This is done with special equipment in the embryology laboratory.

 - Assisted Hatching: A laser or chemical solution is used on the embryo to increase the chances it will implant in the lining of the uterus (endometrium).

-- Embryo Transfer: Fertilized eggs (embryos) are placed back into the woman’s uterus or fallopian tube through the cervix.
+- Embryo Transfer: Fertilized eggs (embryos) are placed back into the woman’s uterus through the cervix.